-The Company manages its capital to ensure its ability to continue as a going concern and to provide an adequate return to its shareholders.
-In the management of capital, the Company includes the components of shareholders' equity.
 As long as the Company is in the exploration stage of its mining properties, it is not the intention of the Company to contract additional debt obligations to finance its work programs.
 The Company manages the capital structure and makes adjustments to it in light of changes in economic conditions and the risk characteristics of the underlying assets.
 To maintain or adjust the capital structure, the Company may attempt to issue new shares or acquire or dispose of assets.
 The Company is not subject to any externally imposed capital requirements.
-In order to facilitate the management of its capital requirements, the

-Company prepares annual budgets that are updated as necessary depending on various factors, including successful capital deployment and general industry conditions.
+In order to facilitate the management of its capital requirements, the Management reviews its capital management approach on an ongoing basis and believes that this approach, given the relative size of the Company, is reasonable.
+The Company and its Subsidiary are not subject to externally imposed capital requirements.
+The Company prepares annual budgets that are updated as necessary depending on various factors including successful capital deployment and general industry conditions.